bennetgallein/cachet-monitor/readme.md

 Configuration can be done in either yaml or json format.
 An example JSON-File would look something like this:

+The configuration-file can also be an URL, in that case it will be downloaded from a remote server.

 ```json
 {
   "api": {